Whonix/derivative-maker/automated_builder/README.md

 2. Installs VirtualBox on the VPS, and packages required to run the builder
 3. Builds the Whonix Workstation and Gateway VMs on the VPS

 When a tag is pushed, the automated builder does a full build, with an XFCE GUI installed.
-This build runs the [Whonix™ Automated Test Suite](https://github.com/Mycobee/whonix_automated_test_suite) (called WATS for short) on the
+This build runs the [Whonix™ Automated Test Suite](https://github.com/Mycobee/whonix_automated_test_suite) (called WATS for short) on the Workstation from the VPS using VBoxManage.

 When a commit is pushed, the automated builder runs a headless build and verifies the `derivative-maker` build scripts work.
 WATS does not run.